Tea and Food Combining

 Tea’s Role in Cuisine

-• Tea was believed to “nourish the plain tastes of rice and vegetables and relieve the greasy and meaty flavors,” demonstrating its versatility in balancing flavors.
+Tea was believed to “nourish the plain tastes of rice and vegetables and relieve the greasy and meaty flavors,” showcasing its versatility in balancing flavors.
+Over time, inspired chefs began incorporating tea into dishes, creating a new culinary tradition.
+By the end of the Qing Dynasty, tea, such as Longjing, was already used in cooking, as seen in dishes like “Longjing Shrimp.”

 Four Ways of Using Tea in Food